Opioid Settlement Funds: Supporting Communities & Ending the Overdose Crisis

 Opioid settlement money and a call to action

-August 21, 2024 - NPR's Ailsa Chang talks with Aneri Pattani of KFF Health News about guidelines for spending opioid settlement money issued by nearly 200 harm reduction and recovery organizations.
+August 21, 2024 - NPR'action alert!
+Click here to sign on to our letter to save NJ Opioid Settlement Funds!s Ailsa Chang talks with Aneri Pattani of KFF Health News about guidelines for spending opioid settlement money issued by nearly 200 harm reduction and recovery organizations.

 Legal Action Center: